debtcollective/powerreport.debtcollective.org/_news_analysis/thisisnotnormal.markdown

 DAY 5
 TOTAL SPENDING: $29.89 for gas and iced coffee, plus tax.

 Today I had to get gas in the car.
 It came out at $28.81, (less than) I was expecting.
-I <mark>splurged</mark> a little and got myself a Dunkin’ Donuts iced coffee. <aside>Splurge = $1.09 on something that is not absolutely necessary.</aside> I got there at 12:55 p.m. and sat in my car until 1 p.m. so I could get the 99-cent deal.
+I ==splurged== a little and got myself a Dunkin’ Donuts iced coffee. <(Splurge = $1.09 on something that is not absolutely necessary.)> I got there at 12:55 p.m. and sat in my car until 1 p.m. so I could get the 99-cent deal.
 It was totally worth it.
 Still waiting to hear back about the city engineer job.

 DAY 6